openedx/paragon/src/Collapsible/README.md

 ---
-title: "Collapsible"
+title: 'Collapsible'
-type: "component"
+type: 'component'
 components:
   - Collapsible
   - CollapsibleAdvanced
   - CollapsibleBody
   - CollapsibleTrigger
   - CollapsibleVisible
 categories:
   - Content
-status: "Stable"
+status: 'Stable'
-designStatus: "Needs Review"
+designStatus: 'Needs Review'
-devStatus: "Done"
+devStatus: 'Done'
 notes:
 ---

 Collapsible is an element that allows a user to toggle (view/hide) supplemental information or actions.

 When to use:

 - To organize related information.
 - To shorten pages and reduce scrolling when content is not crucial to read in full.
 - When space is at a premium and long content cannot be displayed all at once.